A Time of Gifts

 By Patrick Leigh Fermor

-The great travel classic, first published in 1977 and recounting an epic journey of nearly 50 years before, now available in John Murray B-format for the first time.
+The great travel classic, first published in 1977 and recounting an epic journey of nearly 50 years before, reissued in paperback with an Introduction by Jan Morris

 In 1933, at the age of 18, Patrick Leigh Fermor set out on an extraordinary journey by foot - from the Hook of Holland to Constantinople.
 A Time of Gifts is the first volume in a trilogy recounting the trip, and takes the reader with him as far as Hungary.